Performing Arts Courses

 Classes I, II, & III

 From competitive story slams performed for packed venues to storytelling courses designed to empower workplace professionals, sharing narrative with live audiences has never felt more current or relevant.
-In this course, students will study the art of storytelling through moving their own and others’ stories from page to stage.
+In this course, students will study the art of storytelling by moving their own and others’ stories from page to stage.
 During the first half of the semester, students will learn narrative journalism skills, performance skills, and peer workshop practice to collect and shape stories of our school.
 They will work collaboratively during the second half of the semester to identify, research, write, and perform a story that originates beyond Milton Academy.
 Throughout the year, students will read and view storytelling models, attend performances, and hear from visiting artists and activists who promote storytelling around the country, believing that shared stories strengthen and sustain human connection.
-(This course is listed under both the English and Performing Arts departments.)
+(This course is listed under both the English and Performing Arts Departments.)